BUSD Reparations Task Force

 Motivation

-The system of enslaving Black people on American soil engrained race-based inequity in American society; and being so engrained, this inequity pervaded every aspect of daily American life and has persisted ever since the Thirteenth Amendment officially abolished slavery in 1865.
-It has manifested in a multitude of ways, including in race-based policies such as school segregation and redlining but also in the form of differences in literacy rates and home ownership.
-Multiple efforts have been made in the past 158 years to address this engrained inequity.
+The system of chattel slavery on American soil ingrained race-based inequity in American society.
+It pervaded every aspect of daily American life and has persisted ever since the Thirteenth Amendment officially abolished slavery in 1865, including in race-based policies such as school segregation and redlining.
+Today, it persists in differences in literacy rates, home ownership, and educational outcomes.
+Multiple efforts have been made in the past 150+ years to address this engrained inequity.
 In 1968, for instance, Berkeley USD became the first major school district to voluntarily desegregate its schools.
 This was a critical step and provided a roadmap for other districts to follow.
-Unfortunately, equitable outcomes for all African-American students in BUSD has not followed.
-It is time to explore enacting and implement a program of true reparations for BUSD students with ancestors who were enslaved in the U.S.
+Unfortunately, equitable outcomes for BUSD students with ancestors who were enslaved in the U.S. have not followed.
+It is time to explore enacting and implement a program of reparations for such students.

 Reparations